bitpay/insight/README.md

 ## API

-A REST API is provided at /api.
-The entry points are:
+By default, insight provides a REST API at /api.
+But it is configurable with the var `apiPrefix`.

+The end-points are:

 ### Block